Lack of electricity undermines Nigerian president's relection bid

 "The most serious constraints that were impeding power supply improvement are still there: gas and transmission and they are still in the government's hands," said World Bank energy specialist Muhammad Wakil.

-"The privatisation was successful but the reform agenda hasn’t been achieved ... nothing has changed on gas."
+"The privatization was successful but the reform agenda hasn't been achieved ... nothing has changed on gas."

 Since privatisation, the amount of power produced has stagnated at around half total capacity.
 It has not topped a 2012 peak of 4,500 MW as the grid battles "gas constraints", plant outages and tripped circuits, according to the transmission company's report, which showed just 3,346 MW were sent out to consumers on March 23.